minio/directpv-docs/content/volumes/scheduling.md

 Some examples of scheduling restraints include:

-- resource requirements such as capacity
+- resource requirements, such as capacity
 - node selectors
 - pod affinity and anti-affinity
 - taints and tolerations